palasthotel/inline-javascript-in-head/readme.txt

 Boosts performance of critical short JavaScripts by placing their content directly into the HTML head.

 == Description ==
+**CAUTION**: This plugin is now deprecated!
+The successor plugin is [Embed JavaScript File Content](https://wordpress.org/plugins/embed-javascript-file-content/).
+The new plugin is rebuild from scratch and more rock solid: It respects order and position of scripts and extra scripts added via `wp_add_inline_script` or `wp_localize_script` don’t get lost.
+Give it a try!

 In some cases you cannot wait for a JavaScript file to load, even if it is placed early in the `<head>` section of your template.
 You can benefit from better performance, if you place the JavaScript code directly inside a `<script>` tag into the header.
 This is where this plugin comes in: It provides a filter `inline_javascript_in_head_handles`, which takes JavaScript handles, dequeues those scripts and echos their code content inline into the head section instead of linking them via a script tag.

 Please beware that placing lots of JavaScript code inline in the `<head>` section can be critical!
 First you lose caching benefits and second the document size can increase easily.
 A general rule of thumb is that you should only consider JavaScript files for inline placement, which are critical and which have a file size lower than ~500 Bytes.